Teoneag/CoinSky/README.md

 ## TO DO
 ### on firestoreMethods
-- open method (buy/sell)
-- close method
-- get all positions
+- show the chart for the right coin
+- reset virtual portofolio
+- buy + sell
 - wallet page
-- add to the home page: ballance, positions make the coin page look ok
+- add to the home page: ballance, positions

+make the coin page look ok

 Go on every page and add minimum text + functionality

 ### Theme